medhayappes/enterprise-docs-mkdocs/docs/managedeals_consumer.md

     ![](../images/dashboard/deals/consumer_update_04.png)

-4. In the next section, we will see how to manage Subscriptions [\"Next : API Subscriptions\"](manageSubscriptions)
+4. In the next section, we will see how to manage Subscriptions ["Next : API Subscriptions"](manageSubscriptions)